-The opportunity to visit schools has been severely curtailed by COVID-19 over the past few years.
-However, we have maintained a strong relationship with effective communication between the SEC and the bursars/administrators in the schools.
+The opportunity to visit schools has been severely limited by COVID-19 over the past few years.
+However, we have maintained strong relationships and effective communication with school bursars and administrators.
+We are pleased that the SEC has recommenced visiting schools for their open days by invitation.